zenml-io/zenml/docs/book/getting-started/core-concepts.md

     step_2(input_one="hello", input_two=output_step_one)
 ```

-Executing the Pipeline is as easy as just calling the function that you decorated with the `@pipeline` decorator.
+Executing the Pipeline is as easy as calling the function that you decorated with the `@pipeline` decorator.

 ```python
 if __name__ == "__main__":